andkacndra/andkacndra/README.md

-# Hey!
-Nice to see you 💫
+# 💫Hey!
+Nice to see you
+Welcome to my page!
-I'm a Fullstack Developer & UI/UX Design
+I'm a Andika, Fullstack Developer form Indonesia

 ## 🌐 Socials: